giulianopz/newscanoe/README.md

 - written in Go but rigorously nonglamorous (i.e. vim-like)
 - meant to be lighter and easier to build from source and to distribute.

+A tool for all of you information junkies, as simple as you always secretly desired, to organize the internet and make sense of the web.

 ### Configuration

 The only config file consists of urls of RSS/Atom feeds listed line-by-line (see the [urls sample file](./assets/urls)) and located in the directory `$XDG_CONFIG_HOME/newscanoe` or `$HOME/.config/newscanoe`.